aguscsc/Summarizer/README.md

 - Torch

 # Example
-For now it only manages to recieve audio files and then does a brief summary
+For now it only manages to recieve audio files and then does a brief summary, this example was made by feeding a video explaining ohm's law (https://youtu.be/_rSHqvjDksg?si=K-6AEUJeF_q6pKgO)
 ![example](pics/first.png)